10 Days of Prayer

 In The Ministry of Healing we read, “We must live a twofold life—a life of thought and action, of silent prayer and earnest work” (p.
 512).
 We have received so much love from our Savior, and we have the privilege of sharing that love with friends, neighbors, and strangers in need.

-Ask God how you and your church can serve others after the Ten Days of Prayer.
+Ask God how you and your church can serve others after the 10 Days of Prayer.
 As you work to organize the service activities, avoid letting the arrangements distract you from praying.
 “Personal effort for others should be preceded by much secret prayer; for it requires great wisdom to understand the science of saving souls.
 Before communicating with men, commune with Christ.
 At the throne of heavenly grace obtain a preparation for ministering to the people” (Prayer, p.
 313).

 Here are some ways of helping others.
 Choose whatever fits the needs of your community, and feel free to add your own ideas.